wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/preface.md

 Today, Node.js is a popular technology choice for building many types of applications, including

 - HTTP web servers,
-- microservices,
+- Microservices,
-- command-line applications, and more.
+- Command-line applications, and more.

 **_Key to Node.js's success is that it enables full-stack development in a common language, JavaScript._**